szilard/datascience-latency/README.md

 Single machine (laptop/desktop/server), no distributed computing

 Most analytical tasks do not require "big data" tools.
-Currently "big data" tools have 1-2 order of magnitude (10x-100x) performance hit vs the best single node tools and they also add a lot of additional complexity.
-You can get 250 GB RAM on a single EC2 instance now and 2 TB from Spring 2016, and solve most of your analytics problems on a single-node efficiently (and cost effectively).
+Currently "big data" tools (like Hadoop or Spark) have 1-2 order of magnitude (10x-100x) performance hit vs the best single node tools and they also add a lot of additional complexity.
+You can get 250 GB RAM on a single EC2 instance now (2 TB from Spring 2016) and solve most of your analytics problems on a single-node efficiently (and cost effectively).